titanilham/telegram-messaging/README.md

 # Telegram messaging :email:

-### Send telegram messages using python and request only
+### Send telegram messages using python and requests only

 ##